Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • $20–$100 per month

-Dog food can vary because of a few factors.
-There are several different brands of dog food ranging from popular and generic options to premium quality options or alternatives like freeze-dried, raw, and more.
+The pet food industry is booming, and some dog owners may think they have too many options for dog food.
+There are several different brands of dog food ranging from popular and generic options to premium quality options or alternatives like freeze-dried, raw, and fresh food.

 Grooming